top of page

 • The Alchemist whose death can trigger unexpected consequences

-Three character cards from Monster Hunt: The Alchemist, The Medium, and The Sorcerer
+Three character cards from one of our social deduction games Monster Hunt - The cards featured are The Alchemist, The Medium, and The Sorcerer

 Two henchman and a hunting party character card from Monster Hunt.